A DBCA scientist conducting research in a forest

 Gap release harvesting is the removal of larger proportions of the understorey (70% of overstorey basal area on average) to allow saplings to develop without obstruction, and to eventually become a new forest.
 It was used when there was an adequate supply of saplings.

 Elements sampled for the first 48 sites, sampled in 2001-2005 and 2006-2011, included fungi, cryptogams, flora, ground-dwelling invertebrates, birds and ground-dwelling reptiles, amphibians and mammals, plus measurements of the physical attributes of forests, leaf litter, coarse woody debris, soil nutrients and degree of soil disturbance and compaction.
-A subset of these elements was sampled at sites 49 to 63.
+A subset of these elements was sampled at sites 49 to 63 between 2013 and 2020.
 The image below shows the spatial arrangement of the sampling locations for each sampled element, with the same layout used at all grids for consistency.
 Further details of the sampling program are presented in the papers listed below, along with results of the two rounds of monitoring.

 Additional sampling, with a subset of the biological groups sampled, was also undertaken in the northern Jarrah Forest to examine differences in biodiversity across sites with differing times since fire.